legomolina/Toasty-for-web/README.md

 ToastyWeb.success('Correct!').show(function(toastId) {
     //When the Toast has been created and it gets the toastId }, function(toastId) {
-    //When the Toast has been hided
+    //When the Toast has been hid
-    //If this function returns false, the toast won't be destroyed, just hided });
+    //If this function returns false, the toast won't be destroyed, just hid });
 ```
 If you want ommit one of them just set it to true.